Tag Archives: International Nickel Company of Canada (INCO)

 With this Dossier we want to give our readers a vivid idea of how war may and will creep up on them if it is not opposed.
 We want to try and discover the real political and economic origins and causes of WWII and its conduct, length and end, the war aims of the different parties, and show how war can be hatched in the greatest secrecy.
 How was the fate of the peoples of Europe sealed?
 How was fascism defeated?
 This has special urgency in our own day, when the imperial Washington of George W. Bush has taken on the task of declaring itself above international law and the Charter of the United Nations.
 Continue reading

-Before the Second World War, during the height of the collusion between Britain and Nazi Germany known as appeasement for a war against the Soviet Union, King George VI and Queen Elizabeth made a state visit in 1939 to Canada, whose prime minister, MacKenzie King, had himself met with Hitler in 1937.
+On the eve of the Second World War, during the height of the collusion between Britain and Nazi Germany known as appeasement for a war against the Soviet Union, King George VI and Queen Elizabeth made a 44-day state visit in 1939 to Canada.
+The prime minister, William Lyon Mackenzie King, had himself met with Hitler and other top Nazi leaders in Berlin in 1937 and expressed his frank admiration for the leader of the Third Reich and its fascist program.